99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF Dynamic references:
 Reference external vals stored in System Manager, Parameter Store and Secrets Manager within Cloud Formation templates. for ex. get the RDS DB instance master password from secret manager.

+CF Template settings:
+- Mappings section matches a key to a corresponding set of named values: ex if you want to set values based on region
+- Metadata section to include arbitrary JSON or YAML objects thatprovide details about the template.
+- Parameters enable you to input custom values to your template each time you create or update a stack.
+- Conditions section contains statements that define the circumstances under which entities are created or configured

 # SQS
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/986a4ac4-0e84-4b1a-8731-f06774f3b7ae">